 Citizenship and ceremonies

-For all enquiries regarding your ceremony date, please email the Department of Home Affairs or call 13 18 80.
+For all enquiries regarding your ceremony date or for further updates on the progress of your citizenship email the Department of Home Affairs or call 13 18 80.

 When and where are citizenship ceremonies held?